kubevirt/community/design-proposals/feature-lifecycle.md

 points raised in this proposal.

 ### Terminology
-Feature Gates and feature configuration are often used interchangeable or not differentiated.
+It is important to differentiate between Feature Gates and feature configuration.
 - Feature Gate: A flag that controls the presence or availability of a feature in the cluster.
 - Feature configuration: Cluster or workload level configuration that allows an admin or user (depending on the feature) to control aspects of a feature operation.